 How Outsourcing Property Tax Services Can Help Both Borrowers and Lenders

 There are serious implications for both the borrower and lender when a borrower is delinquent on their property taxes.
 The mortgage could eventually go into foreclosure, meaning the borrower loses their home—and the lender loses that revenue from the mortgage.
 Monitoring property taxes is a significant burden for lenders, which is why outsourcing property tax services can be extremely efficient and effective.
 Let’s take a closer look at a few benefits of using a third-party vendor for property tax services:

 Decreases internal expenses

-It can be costly - and time consuming - to make sure that all loan customers are staying on top of their property taxes.
-By outsourcing this service lenders can focus on other duties and financial institutions can decrease internal expenses overall.
+It can be costly - and time-consuming - to make sure that all loan customers are on top of their property taxes.
+By outsourcing these processes and adapting an escrow management model, lenders can focus on other duties and financial institutions can decrease internal expenses overall.

 Offers peace of mind

 It certainly isn’t an easy task to ensure each and every borrower is paying their real estate taxes on time.
 By outsourcing this service, lenders will no longer have to spend countless hours worrying about whether or not their loan customers are paying their taxes on time, and gives the financial institution peace of mind that their loan portfolio isn’t at risk.